Generally considered healthy and hardy, Maine Coons are also prone to genetic diseases, which raises questions about the Maine Coon life expectancy.

 If your cat can still leap significant distances and heights as it grows older, this may be a sign that your Maine will live longer.

-Cats that are likely to live past the average life expectancies tend to bond well with their owners, even in old age.
+Cats that are likely to live past the average life expectancy tend to bond well with their owners, even in old age.

 Top 10 Cat Breeds That Live The Longest